5 Classic Japanese Sweets To Enjoy With Your Coffee

-Literally translated as “black stick,” this traditional snack from the Kyushu region uses raw sugar, eggs and flour to create a sublime partner for a strong coffee.
-Basically like a stick of sponge cake that has absorbed raw sugar, kurobo remains soft and aerated on the inside though its exterior is covered in a crisp sugar coating.
+Literally translated as “black stick,” this traditional snack from the Kyushu region uses raw sugar, eggs, and flour to create a sublime partner for a strong coffee.
+Basically like a stick of sponge cake that has absorbed raw sugar, Kurobo remains soft and aerated on the inside though its exterior is covered in a crisp sugar coating.
 This is the perfect Japanese sweet for dunking, especially into a strong cup o’ joe where the bitterness will balance the deep, rich sweetness of the raw sugar.
-The contrast of crispy outer and soft, foamy interior makes each bite a textural joy.
+The contrast of crispy exterior and soft, foamy interior makes each bite a textural joy.
 Although it won’t win any beauty contests, kurobo wins my vote for best Japanese coffee partner.

-Where to buy: At any of the brand’s stores, including those close to Komagome, Sugamo and Nishi-nippori stations.
+Where to buy: At any of the brand’s stores, including those close to Komagome, Sugamo, and Nishi-Nippori stations.

-Marusei Butter Biscuits
+Marusei Butter Sandwich (マルセイバターサンド)

 Good old Kyoto brings us the much simpler treat of the yatsuhashi cookie.
-These tile-shaped bites are made from rice flour, sugar and cinnamon.
+These tile-shaped bites are made from rice flour, sugar, and cinnamon.
 That mixture is steamed, then flattened and baked to create a crunchy and mildly sweet treat that is rich in the flavor and aroma of cinnamon.
 These are kid-friendly and provide a good workout for one’s jaw.
 A longer version in the same curved shape is also available.
 The word ‘yatsuhashi’ is also used to describe the more modern and non-baked version of this dough, which is more accurately known as nama-yatsuhashi, or raw yatsuhashi, as well as a bean paste-filled, triangular version of that.